Reza Rahadian: Career

-In 2004, Reza Rahadian was crowned Top Guest, an award for models, by the Indonesian variety magazine Aneka, despite never having been a professional model.
-He considered modelling as a way to help him become an actor.
-Later, through the coverage he received from his modelling career, Rahadian was cast in several sinetron (Indonesian soap operas), including Culunnya Pacarku and Idola.
-He made his film debut in 2007, with the horror-comedy Film Horor; and acted in another horror film, Ghost Island 2, in the following year.
+In 2004, Reza Rahadian was named Top Guest by the Indonesian variety magazine Aneka, an award recognizing emerging models, despite not pursuing modelling professionally.
+He regarded modelling primarily as a pathway into acting.
+The exposure he received led to roles in several Indonesian television soap operas, including Culunnya Pacarku and Idola.
+Rahadian made his feature film debut in 2007 with the horror-comedy Film Horor, followed by another horror film, Ghost Island 2, in 2008.

-Reza Rahadian made his first critically acclaimed film in 2009, when he acted in Hanung Bramantyo's Woman with a Turban; since then, he had become weary of acting in horror films.
-Although he had initially auditioned for a minor character, Bramantyo chose Rahadian for a larger role of Samsuddin, the main character Anissa (Revalina S. Temat)'s abusive, polygamous husband.
-He acted in another four films that year, including three comedies.
+Rahadian's first major critical recognition came in 2009 with Hanung Bramantyo's Woman with a Turban.
+Although he initially auditioned for a minor role, Bramantyo cast him as Samsuddin, the abusive and polygamous husband of the protagonist Anissa (Revalina S. Temat).
+Following this experience, Rahadian expressed reluctance to continue working in horror films.
+He appeared in four films that year, including several comedies.

-The following year, Reza Rahadian acted in four films, including 3 Hati Dua Dunia, Satu Cinta and How Funny (This Country Is).
-The former film, which dealt with interfaith romance, won a Citra Award for Best Film at the 2010 Indonesian Film Festival, while the latter was Indonesia's nomination to the 83rd Academy Awards.

-In 2011, Reza Rahadian acted in four films.
-This included the role of Tudo, a dolphin expert, in Kamila Andini's directorial debut The Mirror Never Lies; for the role he had to study about dolphins at Ancol in North Jakarta.
-Aside from acting he directed a short film, entitled Sebelah (A Side).
+In 2010, Rahadian again appeared in four films, among them 3 Hati Dua Dunia, Satu Cinta and How Funny (This Country Is).
+The former, which explores interfaith romance, received the Citra Award for Best Film at the 2010 Indonesian Film Festival, while the latter was selected as Indonesia's submission for the 83rd Academy Awards.
+Rahadian continued his prolific output in 2011 with four additional films, including Kamila Andini's The Mirror Never Lies, in which he portrayed Tudo, a dolphin expert.
+To prepare for the role, he undertook research on dolphin behavior at Ancol in North Jakarta.
+Beyond acting, he directed a short film titled Sebelah (A Side).